 If you are spending two days in Bucharest, follow the itinerary for the 1 day in Bucharest.

-Then on the second day, see other unique things to do in Bucharest as outlined below.
+Then, on the second day, explore other unique things to do in Bucharest, as outlined below.
 I highly recommend getting a 24-hour pass (8 lei) for all the surface transportation during your second day in Bucharest.

-1. Visit a Flea Market: Bazarul cu Amintiri – Targul Valea Cascadelor or Vitan Flea Market
+1. Flea Market: Bazarul cu Amintiri – Targul Valea Cascadelor or Vitan Flea Market

 For day two in Bucharest, start bright and early and visit one of the two flea markets in Bucharest.
 You can only visit one of them as they are located at opposite ends of the city.